 5. User experience (UX) and Core Web Vitals

-Another way to improve your website traffic is to create a website that users genuinely enjoy using.
+Another way to increase website visits is to create a website that users genuinely enjoy using.
 This is called ‘user experience’ or UX.
 One reason you should be doing this is to ensure your customer experience is solid even in the digital realm, because it does say a lot about your credibility and brand experience overall.

 Another reason your website should prioritise UX is because Google takes it into consideration when ranking your website on its’ search engine results!
 A few different metrics, which Google have named Core Web Vitals, are deemed important by Google.
 Improving on these metrics will be key to getting your website ranked higher long-term and having more traffic arrive at your website’s doorstep.